JBQuim/Boolean-Circuit-Evolution/README.md

 ## Conclusion

 Some of the findings of the paper by Uri Alon and Nadav Kashtan are reproduced.
 Notably the fact that electrical circuits evolved under time varying modular goals are shown to produce highly modular solutions when compared to those evolved under fixed goals.
-The decay of modularity when perfect solutions are evolved under fixed goals is also replicated.
+The decay of modularity when perfect solutions are evolved under fixed goals is also reproduced.

 ## Future